ijlee2/codemod-utils/tutorials/update-template-tags/03-tackle-gjs-gts.md

 }
 ```

 `templateTags` is an array of objects.
-We can run tests to understand what each `templateTag` looks like.
+Run the tests again to see what `templateTag` contains.

 <details>